fromtheboonies/not_your_ai_job_filter-public/README.md

 # Not Your AI Job Filter

-A Python-based prototype to connect to your Outlook.com inbox via the Microsoft Graph API, fetch recent job alert emails, and lay the groundwork for AI-assisted job filtering.
+A lightweight Python-based prototype for fetching emails from a Microsoft Outlook.com inbox using the Microsoft Graph API.
+This project serves as a foundation for developing intelligent job alert filtering tools powered by automation or AI.

-This is the project foundation.
-Later versions will classify, score, and organize emails based on relevance to your skills and preferences.
+> 💡 This repo is a sanitized, public version of a personal utility project.
+It does not include real credentials or production logic.

 ---

 ## 📦 Features

 - Secure OAuth2 login using MSAL (Microsoft Authentication Library)
-- Connects to your personal Microsoft account (Outlook.com)
+- Connects to personal Microsoft accounts (e.g., Outlook.com)
-- Fetches your 5 most recent emails
+- Fetches the 5 most recent messages from your inbox
-- Skips re-authentication if a cached token is available
+- Reuses cached tokens when available to avoid repeated login prompts
-- Future-proofed for filtering, tagging, or sorting job-related messages
+- Provides a base for future email filtering, scoring, and classification

 ---